 The figures below are only a guide.
 Actual pay rates may vary depending on:

 - where you work

 - the size of the company or organisation you work for

 - the demand for the job.

 Salaries for zoologists vary depending on the type of work done.
 Starting salaries can vary from £20,000 to £25,000 a year.
-Experienced zoologists and those working in research or academic posts can earn up to £45,000 a year or more.
+With experience this can rise to between £25,000 and £30,000 a year.
+Senior zoologists and those working in research or academic posts can earn up to £45,000 a year or more.

 - Depending on the type of work you do, you could be working indoors (in a laboratory, office, lecture theatre or classroom, for example) or outdoors gathering information in the animals’ natural habitat (doing field research).

-- In the laboratory you are likely to wear a lab coat and other protective clothing.
+- In the laboratory you are likely to wear a lab coat or other protective clothing.

 - Outdoors you could be on foot in rough or remote areas and in all kinds of weather.

-- In some jobs you may have to deal with dangerous species or risk infection.
+- In some jobs you may have to deal with dangerous species or be at risk of infection.

 - Working hours are usually regular, but if you are doing experiments or out in the field you may work at anytime of day or night.